-The invasion of Ukraine represents a geopolitical change of enormous magnitude and opens up numerous sources of uncertainty (war, energy, inflation, trade, etc.).
+The invasion of Ukraine represents a geopolitical change of enormous magnitude and creates numerous sources of uncertainty (war, energy, inflation, trade, etc.).
 However, history shows us that in the face of events of similar magnitude, financial markets usually experience rapid recoveries.
-The exceptions to this rule derive from situations where there was a chain of transmission from geopolitical uncertainty to economic uncertainty.
-Investors should ignore market noise and focus on economic fundamentals.
+The exceptions to this rule are realized when there is a change from geopolitical to economic uncertainty.
+Investors should focus on economic fundamentals rather than being distracted with market noise.